xiaogang00/MATPO-PR/README.md

 ## Citation

-If you find MATPO helpful in your research, please consider citing our paper:
+If you find MATPO-PR helpful in your research, please consider citing our paper:

 ```bibtex
 @misc{mo2025multiagenttoolintegratedpolicyoptimization,